The Ultimate Guide to Gas Grilling

-Searing is one of the secrets to keeping great flavor.
+Searing is one of the secrets to keeping the great flavor.
 To sear, start with the grill as hot as it will go.
-Once you put the meat one, wait 1 minute to flip and reduce the heat.
+Once you put the meat on, wait 1 minute to flip and reduce the heat.
 The high temperature will end up caramelizing the meat’s surface leaving a great taste!

 9. Indirect Grilling